jnilla/joomla-cache-helper/README.md

 # joomla-cache-helper

-Use Joomla cache support fast and easy.
+Joomla cache facade for easier usage.

 This helper is build on top of the native Joomla cache support.
 We implemented a simpler API and added few extra features to make the helper practical.